People are different – including your customers, prospects, and leads; they don’t think exactly the same way you do (shame).

 Use an easy to understand language

-Don’t ask your participants to read every question twice, use easy language.
+Don’t ask your participants to read every question twice, use an easy language.
 If you like using big, complicated words, don’t.
 Make sure your question is clear and simple.
 Use a direct language.

 Make sure the timing is right